brianglass/anastasis/files/6_september.md

 Another.

-Those who of old wished to obliterate by a riverÂ’s streams the water of blessing which you, Archangel, had granted, you rendered ineffectual by your fearsome visitation.
+Those who of old wished to obliterate by a river’s streams the water of blessing which you, Archangel, had granted, you rendered ineffectual by your fearsome visitation.

 Of old Moses struck a rock and waters gushed out; while now, when you struck a rock, the streams of rivers were swallowed up, witnessing still to the marvel, godlike Archangel.